Merseyside 2017Read more about Merseyside 2017

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of Merseyside Police below, or watch the video.
+Read my assessment of Merseyside Police below.

 I am very pleased with the performance of Merseyside Police in keeping people safe and reducing crime.